Parent Testimonials and FAQ

 • NCDC sets the bar for planning and communication with families, from orientation to daily bus pick-ups/drop-offs.
 I wish all organizations were this prepared and family-friendly.
 I couldn’t believe the amount of support given to families with special needs children.
 I was thoroughly impressed with the intake/interview process and the weekly email updates.
 I felt like my child was truly included.

 • As the parent of a child with ADHD and sensory issues, it can be really, really hard to find a summer camp that is set up to support her needs.
 With New Country Day Camp, we breathed a sigh of relief all summer long.
-It was so good for her to spend so much time in nature, and to be so active, with two swim sessions a day — and yet the way you balance that activity with plenty of down time in nature, was just perfect for her (not too frenetic/ always running from one thing to another).
+It was so good for her to spend so much time in nature, and to be so active, with two swim sessions a day — and yet the way you balance that activity with plenty of downtime in nature, was just perfect for her (not too frenetic/ always running from one thing to another).
 And the convenience of your bus was a godsend, plus, she made several friends on the bus!
 We are very grateful to you for showing our daughter her best summer yet.

 • The counselors are warm and amazing, it was awesome that the camp provided lunch and towels (it made prep so much easier!), the unit selection this year was very cool, my kiddo was so excited to get to pick units to focus on.